Tuesday, November 21, 2017

 Fight against mindless eating and be proactive in your eating decisions this holiday season.
 Follow the tips above, and you’ll be enjoying the holiday season AND staying healthy.
 If you have any other questions or would like to schedule an appointment with a SouthCoast Health Registered Dietitian, click here.

-Also, be sure to stay tuned for PART 2 in our health holiday season blog series coming next month, which will cover keeping up with fitness goals.
+Also, be sure to read PART 2 in our health holiday season blog series for tips on keeping up with your fitness goals during the holiday season!

 Whether you are looking for a primary care doctor or a pediatrician, an ObGyn or another medical specialist, SouthCoast Health has you covered with its wide range of world-class healthcare services, available throughout the Coastal Empire and Lowcountry.
 SouthCoast Health has 120 physicians and medical professionals in 18 locations in Savannah, Richmond Hill, Pooler, Rincon, Baxley, Bluffton, Hilton Head, and Hinesville.
 SouthCoast Health offers comprehensive medical services including: Family Medicine, Internal Medicine, Obstetrics & Gynecology, Pediatrics, Allergy and Immunity, Cardiology, Eye Care, Imaging, Infectious Diseases, Nephorology, Neurology, Physical Therapy, Podiatry, Pulmonology, Sleep Medicine, Surgery, Clinical Trial Research Studies, Diabetic Self-Management Training Sessions, Dietetic Counseling, High Risk Breast Cancer Clinic, Laboratory Services, Massage Therapy, Optical Shop, Pharmacy, and Urgent Care.